Paul Ré: Writings and awards

 His three books are TOUCHABLE ART FOR THE BLIND AND SIGHTED (a handmade limited edition), THE DANCE OF THE PENCIL: Serene Art by Paul Ré, and ART, PEACE, AND TRANSCENDENCE: Réograms That Elevate and Unite which is published by UNM Press.
 It received the 2016 New Mexico – Arizona Book Award for Philosophy.
 It was also a finalist in Arts; Science; and Large Format Cover Design.
 The book received the 2019 Independent Press Award for Distinguished Favorite in Fine Arts.
+His chapter, Complex Symmetries in Réograms, appeared in the book, Complex Symmetries, edited by G. Darvas and published by Birkhauser (Springer) in 2021.